micro/micro/car/README.md

 The first element in the url path will be used along with the namespace as the service to route to.

-### RPC Path Translation
+### RPC Path Mapping

-Path translation operates the same as the micro API
+Path mapping operates the same as the micro API

-Translation of URLs are as follows:
+Mapping of URLs are as follows:

 Path	|	Service	|	Method
 ----	|	----	|	----